 Taking Care of Local Communities, With Your Help

 Recognizing this challenge, Nat Hab set up our Community Relief Fund, seeded it with $25,000, and invited our travelers to give, too, so we could send direct economic support to local people who’ve been hardest hit.
-In less than two months, the fund topped $300,000.
+In just a few months, the fund topped $330,000.

 |Contribute to Nat Hab’s Community Relief Fund|